In this section

-The Business Stream is for people who want to start a business in the NWT, purchase an existing business based here, or invest in and operate an existing business based here.
+The Business Stream is for foreign nationals who want to start a business in the NWT, purchase an existing business based here, or invest in and operate an existing business based here.

-In the NWT you can expect no wait-list for your application, faster processing times, and real people in the NWT helping you through the process from start to finish.
+In the NWT, you can expect no wait-list for your application, faster processing times, and program staff to help you through the process from start to finish.

 - You must demonstrate you own at least 33.3% of the business, unless your personal equity investment is at least $1,000,000 CDN, in which case you may own less.